norcalbiostat/prof_website/content/post/2022-11-26-poster-guidelines/index.en.md

 ---

 This post contains general guidelines on how to make a scientific poster.
-You should always check the standards and requirements for the specific conference, site or session where you will be presenting.
+You should always check the standards and requirements for the specific conference, site or session where you will be presenting. _Updated 11-2023_

 # Quick links to content on this page

-Because I can't get a table of contents to work yet.

 * [Templates](#templates): Templates so you don't reinvent the wheel.
 * [Content](#content): Sections within the poster